How to Grow Sweet and Tender Red Russian Kale

 According to a 2017 study in the Food and Nutrition Research Journal, anthocyanins provide a number of health benefits including antioxidant and antimicrobial properties.

-When and How to Plant
+How to Sow

 This cultivar has similar requirements to other types of kale.
 It should be planted in full sun and provided with about half an inch of water a week.

 However, as with all crops, water more in hotter weather and less in cooler weather.
+You can use a moisture meter to guide you.

 Get more tips for planting and growing in our general guide to growing kale.

-Crop Management: Pests and Disease
+Pests and Disease

-The ‘Red Russian’ variety is a relatively easy crop to manage.
-But there are some common problems to look out for.
-You can read more about managing and treating wilting leaves and yellow and thinning leaves.
+‘Red Russian’ kale is a relatively easy crop to manage, but there are some common problems to look out for.

 Floating row covers can keep out a number of common pests, and a strong spray with the hose or hand picking can help to eradicate others.
-Natural insecticides including neem oil and insecticidal soap can also help to knock down infestations.

 This allows the plant to continue to produce new leaves, providing you with multiple harvests.

-Post harvest, I’ve noticed this cultivar tends to wilt faster than other greens.
-To prevent wilting, harvest early in the morning while it is still cool outside.
-Make sure to take the leaves out of the sun quickly after you’ve collected them.
+Post-harvest, I’ve noticed the leaves tend to wilt faster than other greens.
+To prevent this, harvest early in the morning while it is still cool outside.

 To remove field heat imparted by the sun in the veggie patch and to prevent wilting post-harvest, dunk the leaves in a tub of cold water.
-You can then store leaves in a plastic bag or container inside your refrigerator.

 Russian and Siberian species and cultivars are sometime left to grow for a second season and their flower buds are harvested and are known as kale rabe or napini.

-To enjoy this sweetness, try it with grapefruit, apple, and red onion in this salad recipe from our sister site, Foodal.
+Try it with grapefruit, apple, and red onion in this salad recipe from our sister site, Foodal.

 Or add an avocado and lemon dressing to give it a deliciously creamy texture.
 You’ll find a recipe for creamy and colorful raw kale salad also on Foodal.